USCG S4 Open

 simple bug, hard exploit

-In contrast to that. leapfrog was a binary running inside QEMU with a plugin to enforce Intel CET.
-I knew immediately that the intended solution was FOP, LMS's PhD thesis.
+In contrast to that, leapfrog was a binary running inside QEMU with a plugin to enforce Intel CET.
+From my prior knowledge, I immediately thought the intended solution was FOP, LMS's PhD thesis.
 (As it turns out, there were easier ways to exploit it, but I beelined to this).
-This also made it a lot easier, in theory, because all I had to do was port the exploit script to glibc 2.39 from his open source repo, which ran against glibc 2.37.9000.
+This also made it a lot more straightforward, in theory, because all I had to do was port the exploit script to glibc 2.39 from his open source repo, which ran against glibc 2.37.9000.
+Per usual author OSINT is the best CTF skill.

-So, the bug is a pretty easy heap UaF.
+The bug is a pretty obvious UaF (standard heap menu chall).
 But here's the exploit script:

 # leapfrog